lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 ## A simple EC2 instance with Ubuntu

-Ok now we have all the building blocks to try to provision the most basic Ubuntu-based EC2 instance.
+Ok, now we have all the building blocks to provision the most basic Ubuntu-based EC2 instance.

 This is how the code for our stack (`lib/*stack.ts`) looks like so far: